AvinashSharma1/aws-solutions-architect-associate-SAA-C03-notes/README.md

 + Useful for software that have complicated licensing model (BYOL – Bring Your Own License)
 + Or for companies that have strong regulatory or compliance needs

+## EC2 Dedicated Instances
++ Instances run on hardware that’s dedicated to you
++  May share hardware with other instances in same account
++ No control over instance placement
+(can move hardware after Stop / Start)